ABOUT EWING SARCOMA*

 • Other symptoms are related to the specific location of the tumor.

-Classic symptoms include chest pain and shortness of breath in tumors that originate in the ribs, and back pain and “sciatic–like” symptoms in patients with tumors in the pelvis.
+Classic symptoms include chest pain and shortness of breath with tumors that originate in the ribs, and back pain and “sciatic–like” symptoms in patients with tumors in the pelvis.